davea42/searchgnucash/README.md

 ## searchcash on Macos

-One must have Apple command line tools avaailable.
+One must have Apple command line tools available.
 These are free from Apple.

 One needs the tool named 'py2app' on Macos to turn